AFelipeV/Initial_projects/README.md

 # Initial Projects

-This repository contains a small example Python project demonstrating concepts such as arguments, imports and tests, among others.
+This repository contains different projects developed for learning and practice purposes, demonstrating concepts such as arguments, imports, tests and OOP, among others.

 ## Project Structure